Installation#

 Installing Pillow#

 Pillow is a popular Python imaging library that can handle the decompression of some JPEG and JPEG 2000 images.
+It includes JPEG support by default, however JPEG 2000 requires the openjpeg library be installed.

-python -m pip install -U pillow
+pip install -U pillow

 conda install -c conda-forge openjpeg jpeg